 When this test is run with a cable or connector without the DSR signal (see the pinout diagram for the cable or connector being used), errors will appear in the DSR column.
 This does not indicate a problem with the port.
-In the example above, tstest perceived that a loop-back connector was attached to port 2 and that a cross cable was used to connect ports 4 and 5.
+In the example above, tstest perceived that a loop-back connector was attached to port 1.